 The “Way Too Much” War can set up a dynamic whereby you are battling for control against your impulses to overdo; while the “Far Too Little” War-genre presents struggles to “underdo.”

 Often when a person is going through the many ups and downs that only a marital breakup will produce, he or she can spin out of control and begin a self-abuse process, one that is always the result of some type of internal struggle.

 It is important to identify the Enemy Within to determine what is robbing you of self-control and to find ways of getting you back in control.

-Over-managing: This Enemy Within can suddenly become ruler of your psyche and throw you into a war you do not want to be in.
+- Over-managing: This Enemy Within can suddenly become ruler of your psyche and throw you into a war you do not want to be in.
 When we micro-manage our attorney, our children’s nanny, and others, it demonstrates that we have no trust in the very people to whom we have pledged our trust.
-Not only are we being counter-productive, we are probably driving those around us nuts -- ironically the very people who are so intently trying to help us.
+Not only are we being counter-productive, but we are also probably driving those around us nuts — ironically the very people who are so intently trying to help us.